 “Technology leadership is not defined by patents,” Musk wrote, “but rather by the ability of a company to attract and motivate the world’s most talented engineers.
 We believe that applying the open source philosophy to our patents will strengthen rather than diminish Tesla’s position in this regard.”

-Musk’s intention was to position Tesla as an integral part of the new green energy infrastructure, to progress the development of the electric car market, and to help evolve electric car technology – with an eye both to the development of the market and Tesla’s own success.
+Musk’s intention was to position Tesla as an integral part of the new green energy infrastructure.
+This helped to progress the development of the electric car market and to help evolve electric car technology – with an eye both to the development of the market and Tesla’s own success.

 It's too early to say what the long-term effects on Tesla will be, but with sales of $4 billion and an estimated value of $33 billion, the business is thriving.

 People tend to think about the value of their business in terms of money and profits, but there’s another side of the equation.
 Capital value in a business is calculated as profit times multiple – and that multiple comes from a combination of the ability to defend profits via intellectual property, patents and branding, its growth potential, and its sustainability over the longer term.